 There are direct benefits of continuing active travel in later life.
 Regular walking or cycling has been found to reduce cardiovascular disease by around 30% and reduce all-cause mortality by 20% (Hamer and Chider, 2008), through reducing the risk of coronary heart disease, stroke, cancer, obesity and type 2 diabetes (NICE, 2013).
 It also keeps the musculoskeletal system healthy and is good for mental health (NICE, 2013).

 Many older people’s physiological or cognitive changes can restrict their personal mobility.
-This is amplified for those who have to give-up driving (Musselwhite and Shergold, 2013).
-A lack of personal mobility can be a significant contributing factor to societal exclusion, for example reducing accessibility to shops and services and limiting chances for social or cultural activity and exchange (Preston and Raje, 2007).
-Unsurprisingly, older people who are restricted in getting out and about are far more likely to report being lonely and depressed (Fonda, et al., 2001; Ling and Mannion, 1995; Ziegler and Schwanen, 2013) and have reduced quality of life (Schlag, et al., 1996).
+This is amplified for those who have to give-up driving (Musselwhite & Shergold, 2013).
+A lack of personal mobility can be a significant contributing factor to societal exclusion, for example reducing accessibility to shops and services and limiting chances for social or cultural activity and exchange (Preston & Raje, 2007).
+Unsurprisingly, older people who are restricted in getting out and about are far more likely to report being lonely and depressed (Fonda, et al., 2001; Ling and Mannion, 1995; Ziegler and Schwanen, 2013) and have reduced quality of life (Schlag et al., 1996).

 Amount of walking and cycling among older people

 In many western cultures, there is an increase in driving, especially among the older age groups.
 As an example, in 1975, in Great Britain, only 15% of people aged over 70 years of age held a driving licence.
-This has increased to 62% in 2013 (DfT, 2015a; see figure 1).
-In 1975 only 4% of females over 70 held a driving licence and now almost half do (47%).
-In 1975, 32% of males held a licence in 1975 to 80% in 2014 (DfT, 2015a).
+This has increased to 62% in 2013 (DfT, 2015a).
+This increase is more prouned in females (In 1975 only 4% of females over 70 held a driving licence and now almost half do) (DfT, 2015a).

-Figure 1: Percentage of driver licence holders by age categories in Great Britain between 1975 and 2013 (drawn from DfT, 2014).

-Across all modes, miles travelled falls in later life.
-In Britain, those over 70 travel 4,215 miles per person per year compared to 6,284 miles/person/year for under 70 year olds (DfT, 2015a).
-Number of miles driven per person per year falls from 70 years onwards (1905 miles/person per year against an average across all ages of 3235 miles/person per year in Britain, for example) but has increased compared to previous generations.
+Number of miles driven per person per year falls from 70 years onwards (1,905 miles/person per year against an average across all ages of 3,235 miles/person per year in Britain, for example) but has increased compared to previous generations.
 For example, since 1995, Britain has seen an 8% reduction in the number of miles driven across all age groups.
 Yet for those aged 60-69 number of miles driven per person per year has increased by 37%, for the over 70s the figure is a 77% increase.
 (DfT, 2015a).